 Domestic transfers are pretty straight forward in Australia you login or go to the branch.

-You will need to following details
+For local transfers you will need to following details:

 - Recipient’s BSB (Bank State Branch)

 Alternately you can send up to $10,000 AUD using a money order through the post office.

 International money transfers to or from Australia can be a tricky prospect.
 Because each country has its own unique set of rules and services which do things best.